 Citations and Acknowledgements

-Please acknowledge the use of data obtained from MAST in publications.
+Refer to the SDSS Surveys page for instructions on how to cite this document and acknowledge the use of data obtained from MAST in publications.

 For other relevant APOGEE citations, please refer to the APOGEE Technical Papers list.
 These include: